Total Glucosides of Paeony Inhibit NLRP3/Caspase-1/GSDMD-Mediated Inflammation and Pyroptosis in C3H/HeJ Mice With Alopecia Areata

 TLDR Total glucosides of paeony may help treat alopecia areata by reducing inflammation and hair loss.

-The study investigates the effects of total glucosides of paeony (TGP) on alopecia areata (AA) in a mouse model, focusing on its role in inhibiting inflammation and pyroptosis, a form of programmed cell death.
-Using a chronic unpredictable mild stress approach, the researchers administered TGP and MCC950 to AA mice and observed the outcomes through various assays.
-TGP was found to reduce hair loss, increase hair follicle numbers, and decrease inflammatory markers such as IL-6, TNF-α, IL-18, and IL-1β.
-It also significantly inhibited the NLRP3/caspase-1/GSDMD-mediated pyroptosis pathway in a concentration-dependent manner.
-These findings suggest that TGP could be a promising therapeutic agent for treating AA by suppressing inflammation and cellular pyroptosis.
+The study investigates the effects of total glucosides of paeony (TGP) on alopecia areata (AA) in C3H/HeJ mice, focusing on its anti-inflammatory properties and ability to inhibit pyroptosis, a form of programmed cell death.
+Using a chronic unpredictable mild stress model, researchers administered TGP and MCC950 to AA mice and observed reduced hair loss, increased hair follicle numbers, and decreased inflammatory markers such as IL-6, TNF-α, IL-18, and IL-1β.
+TGP was found to significantly inhibit the NLRP3/caspase-1/GSDMD-mediated pyroptosis pathway in a concentration-dependent manner, suggesting its potential as a therapeutic agent for AA by suppressing inflammation and cellular pyroptosis.

 Discuss this study in the Community →